The Maplewood Tree Sale is Now Closed! Happy Spring!

 What grows just as well along rivers as it does in your yard?
 The answer is this single stem tree.
 Borer beetles won’t appreciate this tree, but you will enjoy its yellow fall color and peeling, multi-colored bark.
 Save energy with this year-round beauty by planting on the west or east side of your home.
 Also makes a great addition to a rain garden.

 50’h x 40’w.
 Full sun to part shade.
 Betula nigra

 The thick leaves of this stately tree are dark green on the upper surface, and whitish on the under surface.
 Unlike other oaks, the dark brown bark of the branches and trunks peels away in ragged curls exposing the lighter colored bark beneath.
 It is hard to beat an oak tree for energy conservation and wildlife benefits.

 60′ h x 50’w.
 Full sun.
 Quercus bicolor

 Be brave and give this zone 5 tree a chance.
 The dappled shade of this regal beauty will shine onto what this tree is most famous for; creamy yellow and tan multicolored bark.
 Shade and ornamental quality don’t always go together except when talking about this urban avenger.

 50-75′ h x 40-60’w.
 Full sun.
 Platanus x acerfolia ‘Morton Circle’

-Autumn Brilliance Serviceberry:
+Autumn Brilliance Serviceberry: SOLD OUT!